 In John 10:11, Jesus says, “I am the good shepherd.
 The good shepherd gives His life for the sheep.”
 Back then as today, we are still very much like sheep.
 As such, we need someone to take care of us and watch out for us.
 While earthly church leaders are helpful, they aren’t perfect and can’t always see the whole picture in any situation.
 Only Jesus looks out for us perfectly.
 Only Jesus protects His Christian sheep from harm, saves us from our own natures, and gives us comfort and healing when things don’t always go as planned.
 And only Jesus gave His life for us so that we can go out and come in safely.
 We can look to Him and trust Him now and even forever more.

 Like this topic?
 Try Why Is the Lord Compared to a Shepherd?
 In it, we look at 5 characteristics of Shepherds and how they apply to Jesus.
-Please sign up to receive my blog in your email in-box.
+Please sign up to receive my blog in your email inbox.
 You can find that at the upper right of your screen (or at the bottom on a phone).
 Also, check out my YouTube Channel where I read the blogs out loud.
-I also have a playlist of hymns from my church.